abraunegg/onedrive/docs/application-config-options.md

 Sync with Microsoft OneDrive is complete
 ```
 > [!NOTE]
-> The additional log output `Performing a database consistency and integrity check on locally stored data ...` will only be displayed when this activity is occurring which is triggered by 'monitor_fullscan_frequency'.
+> The additional log output `Performing a database consistency and integrity check on locally stored data ...` refers to the local database/filesystem consistency pass.
+This activity is part of normal sync processing and is not controlled by `monitor_fullscan_frequency`.
+>
+> `monitor_log_frequency` only controls suppression of repeated normal monitor output when the client is not running in verbose mode.
+It does not change the sync logic.

 > [!NOTE]
 > If verbose application output is being used (`--verbose`), then this configuration setting has zero effect, as application verbose output takes priority over application output suppression.